 - Encourage sharing

 - Let subscribers set their email preferences.
 This will make segmentation and personalization easier.
 You can offer subscribers to set their preferences in a welcome email or add the link to the preferences center to the footer of every email.

 - Add alternative text for the images.
-Alt-text is a hidden text which duplicates information from the images and saves chances that email will be read in case the recipient has images turned off or if they are downloading for too long.
+Alt-text is a hidden text which duplicates information from the pictures and saves chances that email will be read in case the recipient has pictures turned off or if they are downloading for too long.

 - Plan drip email campaigns.
 Create a sequence of email campaigns to reach more distant and long term goals.

 - Encourage sharing.
-Reward your subscribers for sharing your emails in social media.
+Reward your subscribers for sharing your emails on social media.
 Surprise those who shared your email with friends by offering a discount or sending a thank you email.

 - Send birthday campaigns.
-Collect your subscribers’ birth dates in order to congratulate them on their special day, wish them well, and build trustful relationships.
+Collect your subscribers’ birth dates to congratulate them on their special day, wish them well, and build trustful relationships.